 The Language Show is the UK's biggest language-focused event.
-The London event takes place in mid-October, and now the team behind LS Live has also added a Glasgow Language Show which is going to take place 11-12 March 2016.
+The London event takes place in mid-October, and now the team behind LS Live has also added a Glasgow Language Show.

 I attend the language show regularly and love how it brings together many businesses, teachers, and learners who want to find out what's new in this industry.
 It puts language learning on the map in the UK.
 Read my full review of the Language Show Live 2015.

-Language World is a teacher-focused event held at a different UK University campus every year.
+Language World is an event for language teachers in the UK, held at a different UK University campus every year.
 Its talks focus on language policy and how to make the best out of teaching languages in schools here in England, Wales, Scotland and Northern Ireland.
 If you're involved in classroom learning, this is a great choice for you.

 Cristobál, who blogs at krzysiek.cl, told me about the Fiesta de los idiomas in Providencia, Chile.
 With over 20 free 45-minute language classes for adults and for children, the festival sounds like a fun day out.
 Cristobál says: